 1. Refusing to surrender

-For two people to dance together like one unified body, one of them must lead and the other must follow.
-Otherwise the two will be conflicting with each other and impossible to reach oneness, harmony and synchronicity.
-The woman has to overcome her ego, surrender to the man and obey his lead.
-Women new to tango often have a strong ego and refuse to surrender, just like a young bride still accustomed to her single status that she needs some adjustment before becoming a qualified wife.
-It is often more comfortable to dance with a married woman than with an unmarried girl, because the latter is still too self-centric.
+For two partners to dance as one unified body, one of them must lead and the other must follow.
+Otherwise the two will be conflicting with each other and impossible to reach synchronicity, oneness and harmony.
+The woman must overcome her ego, surrender to the man and obey his lead.
+Novice women often have a strong ego and refuse to surrender, just like a young bride still so accustomed to her single status that she needs some adjustment before becoming a qualified wife.
+It is often more comfortable dancing with a married woman than with an unmarried girl, because the latter is still too self-centric.
 For a woman, learning tango is much more than learning steps; it is also learning to surrender and be one with the man.
-Women who focus on the steps and refuse to surrender cannot dance tango well.
+Women who focus on themselves and refuse to surrender cannot dance tango well.
 (See Tango Is a Relationship.)